 This feature is currently not exposed to end users and log audit is only available by request.

 The Sympli software development lifecycle (SDLC) includes many activities to ensure security is integrated into Sympli products from the beginning:

-Sympli platform clients (web, Photoshop, Sketch, Xcode and Android Studio plugins, and API) are designed with security that, at a minimum, meets OWASP standards for software that is designed, developed, deployed and tested in accordance with leading industry standards (e.g., OWASP for web applications) and adhere to applicable legal, statutory, or regulatory compliance obligations.
+Sympli platform clients (web, Adobe Photoshop, Adobe XD CC, Sketch, Xcode and Android Studio plugins, and API) are designed with security that, at a minimum, meets OWASP standards for software that is designed, developed, deployed and tested in accordance with leading industry standards (e.g., OWASP for web applications) and adhere to applicable legal, statutory, or regulatory compliance obligations.